 Because of lavender's sedative and calming properties, it works to improve sleep and treat insomnia.
 It is one of the most well known and appreciated benefits of lavender so if you suffer from restless nights, inability to sleep or wake up often during the night, then adding lavender to your life can help you to have a full night's sleep.
 It increases the percentage of deep or slow-wave sleep helping you to feel more refreshed and energetic the next morning.

 Lavender has very powerful antiseptic properties.
 Applying it to wounds can not only increase cell growth causing the wound to heal faster, but it also decreases the appearance of scars.
-The anti-microbial action of Lavender protects scrapes and wounds from infection, while allowing them heal.
+The anti-microbial action of Lavender protects scrapes and wounds from infection, while allowing them to heal.

 Lavender has a well documented history of effectively treating burns and scalds as well.
-It's pain relieving properties, combined with its anti-inflammatory, antibacterial and antiseptic properties make it an effective burn treatment that stimulates the cells to regenerate more quickly, and prevent scarring.
+Its pain relieving properties, combined with its anti-inflammatory, antibacterial and antiseptic properties make it an effective burn treatment that stimulates the cells to regenerate more quickly and prevent scarring.

-An easy, mobile way to always take care of your skin is to fill a spray bottle with lavender flowers.
+An easy, mobile way to always take care of your skin is to fill a spray bottle with water and lavender flowers.
 When your skin is feeling dry or irritated, simply spray some of the infused water on the area and enjoy the quick relief that it provides.
 This can also work for chronic conditions like psoriasis, eczema, and acne.

 As a digestive aid, lavender can be taken as a tea.